Skip to content

 • Disable minor Fib levels (0.236, 0.786) unless they align with other confluence

-• Use Fibonacci extensions for profit targets in breakouts
+• Fibonacci extensions mark potential continuation targets

 Mistake #6: Using Static Levels in Dynamic Markets